miradulo/complexity_sort/README.md

 - Provide proofs for these lemmas using basic limit definitions.

 If you see anything else that could be improved, by all means go for it or drop me a mail and let me know your thoughts.
-My email can be find on my [about me page](https://mitchelledwardsnaith.github.io/about/)
+My email can be find on my [personal information page](https://mitchelledwardsnaith.github.io/about/).

 ## Licence